Can I get a mortgage when in an IVA?

 Acquiring an asset

-If you're in an IVA and you acquire an asset, such as ownership or part ownership of a property, your Insolvency Practitioner (IP) will need to be informed.
+If you're in an IVA and you acquire an asset, such as ownership or part ownership of a property, your IP will need to be informed.

 The implications of acquiring ownership of a large asset midway through an IVA can be serious and you should give them careful consideration.

-Obtaining a share of the equity in a property is the same as obtaining an 'after acquired asset' and, as such, there will be implications related to your IVA's 'Windfall Clause'.
+Obtaining a share of the equity in a property is known as obtaining an 'after acquired asset' and, as such, could trigger your IVA's 'Windfall Clause'.

 Gifted deposits

-If you intend to purchase a property using a deposit provided by a 3rd party, such as a partner or family member, then you need to take care that their deposit doesn't trigger your IVA's windfall clause.
+If you intend to purchase a property using a deposit provided by a 3rd party, then you need to take care that their deposit doesn't trigger your IVA's windfall clause, too.

-You should seek independent and professional legal advice on how best to protect the interests of any 3rd parties that may want to 'gift' the deposit to you.
+Which is why its advisable to seek independent legal advice on how best to protect the interests of any 3rd party that may want to 'gift' the deposit to you whilst you are in an IVA.

 Apply for an IVA